 printer the document is set to use and the current font size for the

 Changing the margin of your document may not change what you see in the header or footer.
-Word tries to help you out by displaying the header and footer even when the document's margin is too small.
-You can even get header or footer text on top of document text!
+Word tries to help you out by displaying the header and footer even when the document's margin is actually too small.
+You can wind up with header or footer text on top of document text!
 Let's make that happen.